Musical-Specific Audition Songs

 Do you have an upcoming audition for Scrooge!?
 Well unless you have specifically been asked to sing a song from the show that you’re auditioning for, it’s generally best not to.
 That said, you should still show off similar vocals and personality.
 So here’s our list of audition songs for Scrooge!, broken down by character.

-Since Scrooge! is a musical from the 1990s, most of the following songs are from musicals of the 1990s and the early 2000s. .
-In addition there are lots of 1800s and holiday vibes below in order to match the style of the show.
+Since Scrooge! is a 1990s musical, the following songs are from between the 1990s – 2000s.
+There are also lots of classic and holiday selections below to match the musical’s style.

 Please note: This post contains affiliate links.
 This means that if you choose to make a purchase through one of the following links, we may earn a small commission on the sale at no additional cost to you.
 See our disclosure for more info.